Official-phdesigns/KillTheHost/README.md

 Connect your **Namecheap** account and assign real domains to local projects — no manual DNS editing required.
 More registrar integrations are on the roadmap.

 ### ☁️ Cloudflare Tunnel Integration
 Link a free Cloudflare account and expose local services to the public web securely.
 No port forwarding.
 No router config.
 No tunnel scripts.
+Works on CGNAT connections (e.g. T-Mobile 5G home internet) where traditional port forwarding is impossible.

 ### 🚀 One-Click Public Access
 From localhost to a live URL in seconds — perfect for client previews, team demos, and real-world testing without a full deployment pipeline.

 ### 🐘 PHP Project Control
-View runtime state, port, PHP version, and filesystem path for every local site.
-Start and stop projects from a clean interface instead of juggling terminal tabs.
+Spin up `php:VERSION-apache` Docker containers per site with a single click.
+Supports **PHP 7.2 through 8.3**.
+Each site gets its own port (auto-assigned from 8100+), a browser-based **file manager** (browse, edit, upload, download, rename, delete, chmod), an **inline code editor** for PHP/HTML/CSS/JS, and a **custom `php.ini`** per site.
+Start and stop sites from a clean UI instead of juggling terminal tabs.

 ### 🗄️ Database Service Management
 Spin up or shut down **PostgreSQL, MySQL, MariaDB, Redis, and MongoDB** Docker containers with a single click.
 Live status is polled every 15 seconds, connection strings are always one click away, and persistent data survives container restarts — stored in `~/.db3ngin3/data/`.